-A potential disadvantage of using the castNonNull method is that your code becomes dependent on the Checker Framework at run time as well as at compile time: you need to include checker-qual.jar or checker.jar on your classpath at run time.
+A potential disadvantage of using the castNonNull method is that your code becomes dependent on the Checker Framework at run time as well as at compile time: you need to include checker-qual.jar on your classpath at run time.
 If this is a problem, you can copy the implementation of castNonNull into your own code, and possibly renaming it if you do not like the name.
 Be sure to retain the documentation that indicates that your copy is intended for use only to suppress warnings and not for defensive programming.
 See Section 26.2.1 for an explanation of the distinction.

-The Nullness Checker introduces method, re-using rather than new existing method an such as org.junit.Assert.assertNotNull(Object) com.google.common.base.Preconditions.checkNotNull(Object).
+The Nullness Checker introduces new method, rather existing method such org.junit.Assert.assertNotNull(Object) or an com.google.common.base.Preconditions.checkNotNull(Object).
 Those methods are commonly used for defensive programming, so it is impossible to know the programmer's intent when writing them.
 Therefore, it is important to have a method call that is used only for warning suppression.
 See Section 26.2.1 for a discussion of the distinction between warning suppression and defensive programming.